cihankandis/top-creators-app/README.md

 - If the dataset is expected to be large, it might be beneficial to move the data filtering and sorting operations to the backend.
 Performing heavy operations on the client side is not advisable.

 - If these operations must be executed on the client side, using web workers might be a better approach since they run on a separate thread and do not block the UI.

-- I've implemented a top-creators feature module to consolidate all components and services related to top creators in one place.
-Considering potential future features, I've configured the project for lazy loading.

-- ChangeDetectionStrategy.OnPush is employed for the components.
-This way, Angular's change detection mechanism will only perform checks if the input reference changes or if any asynchronous operation within the component is completed.